Four-minute mile: Record holders

-Another illustration of the progression of performance in the men's mile is that, in 1994, forty years after Bannister's breaking of the barrier, the Irish runner Eamonn Coghlan became the first man over the age of 40 to run a sub-four-minute mile.
+An illustration of the progression of performance in the men's mile is that, in 1994, forty years after Bannister's breaking of the barrier, the Irish runner Eamonn Coghlan became the first man over the age of 40 to run a sub-four-minute mile.
 Because Coghlan surpassed the mark indoors and before the IAAF validated indoor performances as being eligible for outdoor records, World Masters Athletics still had not recognised a sub-4-minute-mile performance as a record in the M40 division.
 Many elite athletes made the attempts to extend their careers beyond age 40 to challenge that mark.
-Over 18 years after Coghlan, that was finally achieved by UK's Anthony Whiteman, running 3:58.79 on 2 June 2012.
+Over 18 years after Coghlan, that was finally achieved by Britain's Anthony Whiteman, running 3:58.79 on 2 June 2012.

 In 1997, Daniel Komen of Kenya ran two miles in less than eight minutes, doubling up on Bannister's accomplishment.
 He did it again in February 1998, falling just 0.3 seconds behind his previous performance of 7:58.61.
+On 9 June 2023, Norwegian runner Jakob Ingebrigtsen bested that time, running 7:54.10 to become only the second individual to run two miles in less than eight minutes.

+Junior
-He is still the only individual to accomplish the feat.

-The youngest runner to ever run a four-minute mile is Norwegian runner Jakob Ingebrigtsen, who ran 3:58.07 at the Prefontaine Classic in May 2017, when he was 16 years and 250 days old.
-However, indoor world champion Yomif Kejelcha of Ethiopia, born August 1st of 1997, ran 4:57.74 in an indoor 2000 m race on February 28, 2014, at age 16 years and 212 days.
+Jakob Ingebrigtsen is also the former record-holder for the youngest runner to run a four-minute mile, having run 3:58.07 at the Prefontaine Classic in May 2017, when he was 16 years and 250 days old.
+Indoor world champion Yomif Kejelcha of Ethiopia ran 4:57.74 in an indoor 2000 m race on 28 February 2014, at age 16 years and 212 days.
 The run averages to a pace of 3:59.58 per mile for the 1.24-mile race.

+On 19 March 2025, New Zealander Sam Ruthe, junior to both Kejelcha and Ingebrigtsen, became the youngest ever and first 15-year-old runner to break four minutes for the mile.
+At a local meet at Mount Smart Stadium, Ruthe ran the mile in 3:58.35 at the age of 15 years and 341 days.